Advertisement s

 3. Gold

-The material selected is determined by the clinical demands at hand, aesthetic demands, strength requirements, material durability and restorative space available.
+The material selected is determined by the clinical demands at hand; aesthetic demands, strength requirements, material durability and restorative space available.

 Porcelain-Fused-to-Metal

-Porcelain-fused-to-metal crowns provide a strong, durable and aesthetic treatment option.
+Porcelain-fused-to-metal crowns provide for a strong, durable and aesthetic treatment option.
 One of the key factors for the aesthetic and functional success of this type of crown is ensuring the preparation of the underlying tooth structure provides adequate space for the appropriate thickness of the material selected.
 Additionally, the artistic skill of the laboratory technologist creating the restoration will determine its esthetic appeal.

 One consideration with the porcelain-fused-to-metal option is that they may tend to show the underlying metal or gold margin at the gum line as gums recede over time.
-Some patients opt for this type but replace it at a later date in order to maintain a higher aesthetic benefit.
-Porcelain-fused-to-metal crowns with an all-porcelain collar can eliminate this vulnerability.
+Some patients opt for this type, but replace it at a later date in order to maintain a higher aesthetic benefit.
+Porcelain-fused-to-metal crowns with an all porcelain collar can eliminate this vulnerability.

 All-Ceramic